fittkaui/loan_payment_calculator/README.md

 # loan_payment_table-izer
-Make regular and principal only payments to see the amortization and per diem interest over the life of a loan.
+Make regular and principal-only payments to see the amortization and per diem interest over the life of a loan.

+This is the second little project I've thought of and decided to make using Javascript.
+I intend to prove that the difference between making a additional loan payments as principal-only payments and additional regular payments is very small on most loans.

+-JP